-It’s no good choosing a low-strength pressure washer with only 22 bars if you need to clean tough algae or a mould spotted patio.
-Equally, going overboard with an industrial petrol fired 440 bar washer just to clean the car on Sundays will only lead to tears and shredded paint.
+It’s no good choosing a low-strength pressure washer with only 22 bars if you need to clean tough algae or a mould.
+Equally, going overboard with an industrial petrol 440-bar pressure washer just to clean the car on Sundays will only lead to tears and shredded paint.

-Consider the jobs you will be using your pressure washer for, and use the following guide to help choose the best pressure washer power for your needs:
+The best pressure washer will have suitable pressure for the jobs you have in mind, without being excessive.
+Consider the cleaning tasks you will be using your pressure washer for, and use the following guide to help choose the best pressure washer power for your needs:

 100 bars and below